Your offer was accepted! Now the work really starts.

 Buyers taking out a mortgage will be required by the lender to purchase lender’s title insurance.
-This covers the lender up to the amount of the loan in the event that any problems arise with the home’s title after financing.
+This covers the lender up to the amount of the loan if any problems arise with the home’s title after financing.

 COST: Varies depending on the home price and mortgage amount.
 The cost is regulated by the State of Florida and is as follows:

 Every lender requires you to have homeowners insurance.

 If you already own a home, you can call your insurance agency and let them know you’re buying a new home.
-They will handle writing a new policy.
+They will write a new policy.